Adjustable Table E 1027

 Table E 1027 is an adjustable steel and glass table designed by Irish designer Eileen Gray in 1927.
-Originally created for her E-1027 house, the table has since become one of Gray's most famous designs.
+Created for her E-1027 house, the table has since become one of Gray's most famous designs.

-The table's adjustable arm and light weight make it flexible in function.
+The table's adjustable arm and lightweight make it flexible in function.
 It has been suggested that Gray originally designed the table for her sister, who ate breakfast in bed; by holding a dining tray above the bed, rather than directly on the bed, the spill of crumbs could be avoided.

-Before her death, Eileen Gray sold the design to British furniture manufacturer, Aram.
+Before her death, Eileen Gray sold the design to British furniture manufacturer Aram.